Fast Generation of Unlabelled Free Trees using Weight Sequences: Introduction

 \section{Introduction}

 The enumeration of {\em trees}, whether {\em ordered}, {\em rooted} or {\em free}, has been well-studied.
+(Rooted trees are also called {\em oriented} trees, see \cite{knut}).
 Indeed, ``Cayley's formula'', which states that there are precisely $n^{n-2}$ free trees on $n$ {\em labelled} vertices, dates back to Carl Wilhelm Borchard in the middle of the nineteenth century \cite{borc}.
 In $1948$, Otter \cite{otte} derived asymptotic estimates for the numbers of both {\em unlabelled} free and rooted trees.
 In addition, generating functions for the numbers of both unlabelled free and rooted trees have been obtained (see \cite{knut}).
 The exact counts for unlabelled free trees with $n$ vertices, for $n \le 36$, are listed as Sequence $A000055$ in the OEIS \cite{oeis}.

 One of the first efficient algorithms for {\em generating} unlabelled rooted trees was developed by Beyer and Hedetniemi \cite{baye} using a {\em level sequence representation}.
 This algorithm was extended by Wright, Richmond, Odlyzko and McKay \cite{wrom} to generate all unlabelled free trees.
 This algorithm is referred to informally as the WROM algorithm, and is by far the most commonly used algorithm to generate non-isomorphic free trees.
 An alternative algorithm was constructed by Li and Ruskey \cite{lirusk} using the {\em parent sequence representation}.
-Indeed, a good survey of this topic can be found in Li's thesis \cite{li}.
+Indeed, a good survey of this topic can be found in Li's thesis \cite{li}; see also \cite{knut2}.
 Other work in this area has recently been conducted by Sawada \cite{sawa}, who presented algorithms to generate both rooted and free {\em plane} (i.e., ordered) trees.

+In this paper, we construct new recursive algorithms for generating rooted trees and free trees, taking a different approach from previous authors.
+We introduce a new representation, the {\em canonical weight sequence}, and use this rather than level or parent sequences.
+Unlike the latter representations, the weight sequence representation preserves {\em referential transparency} for subtrees.
+This makes possible major improvements in efficiency by enabling us to efficiently cache the weight sequences of rooted trees of small order, thereby eliminating many of the recursive calls.